ValveSoftware/Dota2-Gameplay/README.md

 Q: I want to submit a bug report.
 What do I do?

 * **First,** you should use Search in issues to find out if the bug you want to report has been already posted before.
 If this is the case - **please, do not post duplicates**.
 Instead, just **upvote the original issue with "👍" reaction** and comment extra details if any.
-* And only then, if your issue was not posted before - you can make your post using [issue forms](https://github.com/ValveSoftware/Dota2-Gameplay/issues/new/choose) or a blank form.
+* And only then, if your issue was not posted before - you can make your post using [issue forms](https://github.com/ValveSoftware/Dota2-Gameplay/issues/new/choose).
 Try to provide as much information as possible about the bug.

 Q: I don't have bugs to report.
 How do I use this bug tracker as a visitor?